 Conclusion and recommendations

 The popularity of BDMs as a connectivity research tool has been on a downward trend since 2012.
-However, the implementation of them appears to be getting more complex, especially for ichthyoplankton, where for the first time in 2016 there were more models with movement than without.
+However, the implementation of these models appears to be getting more complex, especially for ichthyoplankton, where for the first time in 2016 there were more models with movement than without.
 The proportion of studies using settlement sensory strategies was consistent across the review period for models of either fish or invertebrate species, not keeping up with the trend in implementing movement.
-Therefore it appears researchers are heeding the recommendations of publications such as the ICES manual, and other research showing the importance of movement in influencing connectivity patterns.
+Therefore it appears researchers are heeding the recommendations of publications such as the ICES manual and other research showing the importance of movement in influencing connectivity patterns.

-This study has shown there was the large spread of values reported for these studies.
-There range for within each of the common measures; self-recruitment, local-retention, settlement success, and dispersal distance was considerable.
-The likely explanation is due to the non-trivial amount of parameter choices to be made in BDMs, many of which are optional or species specific.
+There was a large range of values for all the complexity metrics analyzed in this study.
+This variability is likely due to the non-trivial number of parameter choices made in BDMs, many of which are optional or species specific.
 These are complex systems and as such it is not easy to standardise the output.
 Seemingly obvious explanations such as open/closed systems did not explain the variance.
 Another potential key driver is the inherent variability of the oceanographic currents, which we know to be huge influence on connectivity patterns (Cowen and Sponaugle 2009).
-Model resolution seemingly had no effect on the connectivity patterns metrics, although using a nested design did reduce self-recruitment.
-Increasing the size of the settlement window, thus allowing larvae to settle at an earlier, increased local retention and self-recruitment.
-Mortality did not seem to affect the connectivity metrics, although including both movement and a sensory ability to select a settlement site, increased settlement, self-recruitment and the distance travelled by larval.
+Model resolution seemingly had no effect on the connectivity metrics, although using a nested design did reduce self-recruitment.
+Increasing the size of the settlement window, thus allowing larvae to settle at an earlier age, increased local retention and self-recruitment.
+Mortality did not seem to affect the connectivity metrics, although including both movement and a sensory ability to select a settlement site increased settlement, self-recruitment and the distance travelled by larval.

 The current state of the field feels like is not moving forward as coherently it should be.
 Studies have been calling for behaviour to be implemented for nearly 10 years, however, many studies are still not including larval behavioural traits such as movement - although this is changing.
 This is despite the evidence that behaviours do change the described connectivity patterns.
 Obviously there is a problem with the lack of empirical evidence for many marine species, and this should be a priority research area.
 The second priority to is provide clarity in metrics so we can meaningfully compare the outcomes of connectivity studies and progress the field further.
 A consistent approach, including providing underlying data would assist in progressing the field for future comparisons, allowing us to understand why there is so much variation amongst reported measures of connectivity.